newrelic/node-newrelic/merged/nextjs/CONTRIBUTING.md

 please search for similar ones in the [closed issues](../../issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement).

+### Commit Guidelines

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to format commit messages for this repository.
+Conventional Commits provide a standardized format for commit messages that allows for automatic generation of changelogs and easy tracking of changes.

+When contributing to this repository, please ensure that your commit messages adhere to the Conventional Commit guidelines.
+Specifically, your commit messages should:

+* Start with a type, indicating the kind of change being made (e.g. `feat` for a new feature, `fix` for a bugfix, etc.).
+The types we support are:
+    * `build`: changes that affect the build system or external dependencies
+    * `chore`: changes that do not modify source or test files
+    * `ci`: changes to our CI configuration files and scripts
+    * `docs`: documentation additions or updates
+    * `feat`: new features or capabilities added to the agent
+    * `fix`: bugfixes or corrections to existing functionality
+    * `perf`: performance improvements
+    * `refactor`: changes that do not add new feature or fix bugs, but improve code structure or readability
+    * `revert`: revert a previous commit
+    * `security`: changes related to the security of the agent, including the updating of dependencies due to CVE
+    * `style` - changes that do not affect the meaning of the code (e.g. formatting, white-space, etc.)
+    * `test` - adding new tests or modifying existing tests
+* Use the imperative, present tense (e.g. "add feature" instead of "added feature")
+* Optionally, include a scope in parantheses after the type to indicate which part of the repository is affected (e.g. `feat(instrumentation): add support for Prisma Client`)

+Please note that we use the [Squash and Merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) method when merging Pull Requests into the main branch.
+We do not use the original commit messages from each individual commit.
+Instead, we use the Pull Request title as the commit message for the squashed commit, and as such, require that the Pull Request title adheres to our Conventional Commit standards.
+Any additional documentation or information relevant to the release notes should be added to the "optional extended description" section of the squash commit on merge.

 ### Code of Conduct

 Before contributing please read the [code of conduct](https://github.com/newrelic/.github/blob/main/CODE_OF_CONDUCT.md)